17 Beautiful Picnic Spots in the Blue Mountains

 Our favourite picnic spots in the Blue Mountains

-Many of the Blue Mountains Region’s picnic areas are inside national parks, so you can’t take your four-legged friend.
+Many of the picnic areas in the Blue Mountains Region are inside national parks, so you can’t take your four-legged friend.
 However, there are several local parks and reserves where dogs are welcome, clearly marked below.

 Our list contains a mix of the traditional table and bench setups and flat rocks or green spaces where you throw down a blanket.

-If you have not packed a picnic from home, we recommend the following shops:
+If you have not packed a basket from home, we recommend the following shops:

-• Leura Gourmet Deli – 159 Leura Mall, Leura – all the goodies you could need for a gourmet picnic basket
+• Leura Gourmet Deli, located at 159 Leura Mall in Leura, has all the goodies you could need for a gourmet picnic.

-• Bakehouse on Wentworth – in Springwood, Leura and Blackheath – sourdough and pastries.
+• Bakehouse on Wentworth in Springwood, Leura and Blackheath, offers sourdough and pastries.

-• Hominy Bakery – Katoomba Street, Katoomba for pastries
+• Hominy Bakery on Katoomba Street, Katoomba has lovely pies and pastries.

-• Aldi – Waratah St Katoomba – Cheeses, nuts, and cold cuts at budget prices.
+• Aldi – Waratah St Katoomba – Budget prices for cheeses, nuts, and cold cuts.

 Picnic spots near Wentworth Falls